-In the following cases the decision on the submitted request for changes, budget re-allocation or prolongation is taken by the JS:
+In the following cases the decision on the submitted request for changes, prolongation or budget reallocation is taken by the JS:

-- Request includes changes in activities, which do not negatively affect the fulfilment of the target value(s) of the chosen programme output indicators. - Budget re-allocation requests that exceed the 10% budget flexibility rule and do not negatively affect the achievement of the project objectives. - Request to change the project start date. - Request to prolong the project up to 6 months. - Request to change a partner's total budget up to 30 %.
+- Request includes changes in activities, which do not negatively affect the fulfilment of the target value(s) of the chosen programme output indicators. - Budget re-allocation requests that exceed the 10% budget flexibility rule and do not negatively affect the achievement of the project objectives. - Request to change the project start date. - To prolong the project up to 6 months.

+• Request to change a partner's total budget up to 30 %.
 If the change relates to a budget decrease, the submission of a new co-financing statement is not required.